 Through education, outreach programs, and social events, NGPA promotes primary organizational goals to encourage members of the LGBT community to begin piloting careers; to foster equal treatment of LGBT aviators through advocacy and outreach; to promote aviation safety; and to provide an affirming social and professional network for LGBT aviators.

-Women pilots from the surrounding Phoenix area are invited to join the Phoenix Chapter.
-They sponsor aeronautical events, FAA seminars, and actively promote aviation safety throughout Arizona.
-Membership is open to all licensed (or formerly licensed) women pilots.
+Women pilots from the surrounding Yavapai area are invited to join the Yavapai Chapter.
+We sponsor aeronautical events, FAA seminars, and actively promote aviation safety throughout Arizona.
+Membership is open to all licensed (or formerly licensed) women pilots and student pilots.
+Friends of the 99's are also welcome to join.

 The Society of Asian Scientists and Engineers (SASE) was founded in November 2007 to help Asian heritage scientific and engineering professionals achieve their full potential.